Does Entity Abstraction Help Generative Transformers Reason?: Introducing Abstraction Inductive Biases

-To test the effect of having multiple tags for the same entity type, we also ran experiments in which we set $n=1$ thus forcing overlapping entity tags within each example.
-However we didn't notice any concluding difference, so the rest of this work will focus on the $n>1$ setting described above.
+In order to better understand the influence of having multiple tags for the same entity type, we also ran experiments in which we set $n=1$, thus forcing all entities of the same type to be mapped to the same embedding.
+However we noticed both more variance and weaker performance of our models, so the rest of this work will focus on the $n>1$ setting described above.
+Results can be seen in Appendix~\ref{apdx:n1-results}.

 In the following subsections, we describe different strategies to incorporate $X_s$ into an encoder-decoder Transformer model.